-- To enable all children to learn and develop their skills to the best of their ability; - To promote a positive attitude towards learning, so that children enjoy coming to school, and acquire a solid basis for lifelong learning; - To teach children the basic skills of English, maths and computing; - To enable children to be creative and to develop their own thinking; - To teach children about their developing world, including how their environment and society have changed over time; - To help children understand Britain's cultural heritage; - To enable children to be positive citizens in a local, national and global society; - The yearly content will be monitored to ensure it fulfils all the requirements of the National Curriculum and the Locally Agreed Syllabus for Religious Education; - The curriculum is variable from year to year, dependent on the needs of the children and community; additionally it is flexible to allow for new initiatives and current issues. - We are a small school, with children in mixed-age classes therefore we have a flexible approach to meet the needs of all learners, but also meet the requirements of the National Curriculum. - To help children understand the importance of truth and fairness, so that they grow up committed to equal opportunities for all; - To enable children to have respect for themselves and high self-esteem, and to be able to live and work co-operatively with others.
+- To enable all children to learn and develop their skills to the best of their ability; - To promote a positive attitude towards learning (pro-active learning), so that children enjoy coming to school, and acquire a solid basis for lifelong learning; - To teach children the basic skills of English, maths and computing; - To enable children to be creative and to develop their own thinking; - To teach children about their developing world, including how their environment and society have changed over time; - To help children understand Britain's cultural heritage; - To enable children to be positive citizens in a local, national and global society; - The yearly content will be monitored to ensure it fulfils all the requirements of the National Curriculum and the Locally Agreed Syllabus for Religious Education;

+- The curriculum is variable from year to year, dependent on the needs/post covid gaps of the children and community; additionally it is flexible to allow for new initiatives and current issues. - Although it is variable we also take into account prior learning and sequence of content necessary for children to make progress - To support children knowing more and remember more this is aided as the curriculum is sequenced within lessons' within topics, within years and phases to support children's acquisition of skills and knowledge.
+Thus ensuring knowledge is transferrable both between contexts and subsequent learning.
+This builds a deeper understanding and capacity for skilful performance. - We are a small school, with children in mixed-age classes therefore we have a flexible approach to meet the needs of all learners, but also meet the requirements of the National Curriculum. - To help children understand the importance of truth and fairness, so that they grow up committed to equal opportunities for all; - To enable children to have respect for themselves and high self-esteem, and to be able to live and work co-operatively with others.